CreditCube Review: Read This Before You Borrow

 • An APR between 159.90% and 779.97%

-• First time borrowers can receive a loan between $200-$400
+• First-time borrowers can receive a loan between $200 to $400

-• For returning customers, the maximum loan amount is $5,000 but the amount you qualify for varies based on your credit and repayment history with CreditCube as well as your Loyalty Program status
+• For returning customers, the maximum loan amount is $5,000, but the amount you qualify for varies based on your credit and repayment history with CreditCube as well as your Loyalty Program status

-• Payments are typically due bi-weekly
+• Payments are typically due biweekly

 • The standard repayment term will take months if the borrower only pays the minimum payment due.
-For example, a $300 loan at a 259.94% interest rate will take about seven months to repay at $38.34 every two weeks
+For example, a $300 loan at a 259.94% interest rate will take about seven months to repay at $38.34 every two weeks for a total of $536.76.
+That’s $236.76 in interest alone

 • According to CreditCube, there are no penalties for paying off your loan early

-These terms are pretty consistent no matter the tribal lender, showing how expensive and dangerous working with them can be for borrowers.
+These terms are consistent no matter the tribal lender, showing how expensive and dangerous working with them can be for borrowers.

 Online Reputation

-The complaint section is littered with customers complaining about getting harassing calls and texts from CreditCube regarding their loan.
+The complaint section is littered with customers complaining about getting harassing calls and texts from CreditCube regarding their loans.
 Customers have also protested their agreements with CreditCube, claiming they are void due to the company not abiding by state laws where residents live.

 For example, one customer wrote: I took out a … 600 dollar loan for Christmas and I cannot afford to pay this loan any longer due [to] financial reasons.
 I have paid the initial 600 back plus an additional 175.35.
 Can this be squared away because I cannot do this[?]
 In addition, it’s illegal to have [a] payday loan in the state of Georgia.